evolbioinfo/goalign/docs/commands/mask.md

 are unique in their column with N or X. In this case, --length and --start are ignored.

 If --ref-seq is specified, then coordinates are considered on the given reference sequence without considering gaps.
-So far, all insertions compared to the reference sequence are also masked).
+In that case, if the range of masked sites incorporates gaps in the reference sequence, these gaps will also be masked in the output alignment.

 The output format is the same than input format.